 - Undergraduate Research Assistantship program

-- NSERC's Undergraduate Student Research Awards program (for more information, visit NSERC USRA program and Natural Sciences and Engineering Research Council of Canada (NSERC))
+- NSERC's Undergraduate Student Research Awards program (for more information, visit NSERC USRA program and NSERC.

 Other research opportunities are posted as they arise.